top of page

 Collaboration is at the heart of what we do.

-We work with local organizations, venues, and independent creatives to deliver arts-based programs that are accessible, inclusive, and rooted in community connection.
+We partner with community organizations, cultural spaces, public partners, and research institutions across Canada to deliver arts-based programs that are accessible, inclusive, and rooted in local community connection.

 Halifax Public Libraries